What started as a joke has now become the real deal – we’re Cycling from England to India!

 More than anything we’re doing this in the name of adventure.
-The prospect of living from tent and cycling from our front door with India in our sights, watching as the world slowly changes along the way, literally gives us goosebumps.
+The prospect of living in a tent and cycling from our front door with India in our sights, watching as the world slowly changes along the way, literally gives us goosebumps.
 It’s going to be life-changing, unforgettable and something we’ve eagerly awaited for far too long already.

 How long is it going to take?
 And which way will you go?

 Good question.
 In a summarised answer we’re going to be travelling through Europe to Turkey, crossing into Central Asia and making our way to North-Western India.
 Unsurprisingly it’s more complicated than that.